 FISI-4171.
 SEMINAR I. Credits: 1.
 Lecture hours per week: 2.
 Prerequisite(s): None.
 Corequisite(s): None.
 Participation in seminars or videoconferences offered by several lecturers, who may be department professors, guest professors from industry or research centers, or other students from the course or program, invited by the professor responsible of the course.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-4172.
 SEMINAR II.
 Credits: 1.
 Lecture hours per week: 2.
 Prerequisite(s): None.
 Corequisite(s): None Participation in seminars offered by several lecturers, who may be department professors, guest professors from industry or research centers, or other students from the course or program, invited by the professor responsible of the course.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-4173.
 SEMINAR III.
 Credits: 1.
 Lecture hours per week: 2.
 Prerequisite(s): None.
 Corequisite(s): None Participation in seminars offered by several lecturers, who may be department professors, guest professors from industry or research centers, or other students from the course or program, invited by the professor responsible of the course.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-4174.
 SEMINAR IV.
 Credits: 1.
 Lecture hours per week: 2.
 Prerequisite(s): None.
 Corequisite(s): None Participation in seminars offered by several lecturers, who may be department professors, guest professors from industry or research centers, or other students from the course or program, invited by the professor responsible of the course.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-4175.
 MICROPROCESSORS.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): FISI 3142.
 Corequisite(s): FISI 4176.
 History of the microprocessor, their classification according the characteristics, uses, and purpose: of real time, unreal time, of general purposes, or only one purpose.
 System for the communication with the external world, three buss configuration, data highway, interphases of intercommunication, internal architecture of at least three main microprocessors, flowcharts, general mnemonic language, programs coding, types of instructions, description of at least two codes of microprocessors, subroutines, main programs, and instruction modes.
 Memory maps, documentation, programming, and applications.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-4176.
 LABORATORY OF MICROPROCESSORS.
 Credits: 1.
 Laboratory hours per week: 3.
 Prerequisite(s): FISI 3142.
 Corequisite(s): FISI 4175.
 This laboratory is of the bachelor level.
 In it, detailed experimental studies will be made on applications of microprocessors as a central unit and as part of a system that can communicate with the external world in their control uses of different usage and how they function in a complete system.
 Also, studies will be made of interphases and input and output sensors.
+The course can be offered on onsite, hybrid or online modalities.